lsst/dp1_lsst_io/docs/tutorials/portal/301/portal-301-5.rst

 Delete the last ADQL statement.

 **5.2.
 Execute a query on the Object table.**
-This query will retrieve the PSF and cModel magnitudes in *g*, *r*, and *i* bands, as well as the ``refExtendedness`` parameter, for objects with SNR>5 measurements in *g* and *r* bands in the ECDFS field.
-Since ECDFS data is very deep, there are many detections: update the row limit next to the search button from 50,000 to 500,000 to include all objects in the field.
+This query will retrieve the PSF and cModel magnitudes in *g*, *r*, and *i* bands, as well as the ``refExtendedness`` parameter, for objects with SNR>5 measurements in *g* and *r* bands in the EDFS field.
+Since EDFS data is very deep, there are many detections: update the row limit next to the search button from 50,000 to 500,000 to include all objects in the field.

 .. code-block:: SQL